 How often does your company come out?

-Most customers prefer once or twice a week.
-If you have children playing in the yard, or 3+ dogs, we urge you to consider at least 2 visits per week.
+Most Customers prefer once or twice a week.
+If you have children playing in the yard or 3+ dogs, we urge you to consider a minimum of two visits per week.

 How much does it cost?

 This depends on which service, how many dogs, size and condition of your yard.

 Is there an extra charge for the first time visit?

 Yes.
 First-time cleanups are billed at $60 for up to 5 gallons of waste removal.
 Add $20 per each additional 5 gallons.
 This fee will be waived if the yard is currently maintained.

 Can I get a one-time only service?